mcp-team/mcp-starter-pack/guides/graph_basics.md

 [ [ 4 6 ]     ]   5 is connected to 4 and 6
 [ [ 1 5 ]     ]   6 is connected to 1 and 5
 ```
-This data strucutre improves the runtime of our traversing by only storing what node we are connected to.
+This data structure improves the runtime of our traversing by only storing what node we are connected to.
 This saves time on determining what node to visit next.
-The down side to this data structure is if the problem gives duplicate entries than we might append the same node twice.
+The down side to this data structure is if the problem gives duplicate entries then we might append the same node twice.

 #### Build